 The images above are color layer separations used for CMYK Screen printing process, replicating color photographs with printmaking techniques.

-Frensley has exhibited work throughout Tennessee and has shown nationally in juried exhibitions, including the Full Court Press Juried Print Exhibition of the Americas at the Art Center of Corpus Christi, TX, and the Delta National Small Prints Exhibition at the Bradbury Art Museum, AR.
+Frensley has exhibited work throughout Tennessee and has shown in juried exhibitions, including the Full Court Press Juried Print Exhibition of the Americas at the Art Center of Corpus Christi, TX; the Delta National Small Prints Exhibition at the Bradbury Art Museum, AR; the 2024 Printmaking Juried Exhibition at Five Points Arts Center in Torrington, CT; imPressed: Don’t Look Up at the Art Gym Gallery in Denver, CO; and in the 11th Annual International Juried Print Exhibition: With precision at the Remarque Print Workshop and Gallery in Albuquerque, NM.

 The images above are color layer separations used for CMYK Screen printing process, replicating color photographs with printmaking techniques.